Most Popular Trekking Peak Climbing in Nepal

 • Best Season: Autumn (September to November) and Spring ( March to May)

-Nepal’s highest trekking peak is a real favourite for novice climbers, and understandably so.
-It is an excellent option for anyone who is fit and has a moderate degree of mountaineering experience.
+Nepal’s highest trekking peak is an absolute favorite for novice climbers, and understandably so.
+It is an excellent option for anyone who is fit and has moderate mountaineering experience.
 The challenge is mainly altitude; the technical mountaineering skills required are minimal.

-The trail to Mera Peak is very beautiful.
+The trail to Mera Peak is stunning.
 It passes through the pristine Hinku Valley, an isolated and less visited area within the Makalu Region.

 • Duration: 10 to 20 days (depending on the route you take)